Matías Ramón Mella: Return to Dominican Republic

 Mella returned to the island just in time to take part in the Battle of Las Carreras, fought in April 1849.

-Eventually, in 1848, Mella, along with Sánchez, was granted an amnesty decreed by president Manuel Jimenes to return to the country.
-A few weeks after arriving in the country, he attempted to hatch a conspiracy against the Jiménes administration, which he rightly accused of being improvident and inept.
-But he gave up the purpose since he encountered the opposition of Pina, Sánchez, and Juan Evangelista Jiménez, who had also returned to the homeland protected by the amnesty decree.
+Eventually, in 1848, Mella, along with Sánchez, was granted amnesty by president Manuel Jimenes to return to the country.
+A few weeks after arriving in the country, to organize a movement against Jiménes administration, but gave after encountering the opposition of Pina, Sánchez, and Juan Evangelista Jiménez, who had also returned to the homeland protected by the amnesty decree.
 He then resettled in Puerto Plata, working in the woodcuts, away from political affairs.

-However, by March 1849, Haitian President Faustin Soulouque issued the third campaign against the Dominican Republic.
-Mella, having rejoined the ranks of the army, commanded a battalion sent to the border to confront the overwhelming force.
+However, in March 1849, Haitian President Faustin Soulouque issued the third campaign against the Dominican Republic.
+Mella, having rejoined the ranks of the army, commanded a battalion sent to the border to confront incoming troops.
 Forced to retreat to Azua, he advised Antonio Duvergé to continue the retreat towards Baní.
 Two weeks later, Santana took over the leadership of the army by Congress.
 Mella took part in the Battle of Las Carreras, in one of the main command positions.
 He was said to have occupied Palmar de Ocoa to repel the attack of the invading Haitian army, securing Dominican victory.

 After delivering the famous defeat to the Haitian troops, Santana ignored the Jiménez government.
 Mella became linked to Santana, who appointed him his private secretary.
-Like Sánchez, Mella saw that there was no possibility of reconstituting a liberal grouping, so he believed it was necessary to integrate into current politics.
-Now, the two heroes took largely divergent positions in the politics of the time: while Sánchez associated with Buenaventura Báez, Mella maintained a constant relationship with Santana.
-Mella made the mistake of supporting the autocrat in associating the fate of the country with the protection of power.
-This position opens a difficult stage to evaluate in the life of Mella, who as part of the leadership team that surrounded Santana, remained silent in the face of the ruler's despotic actions.
-However, he did not renounce his liberal conceptions; Even when he accepted the establishment of a protectorate, at all times he conditioned it on respecting the independent status of the State.
+Like Sánchez, Mella saw that there was no possibility of reconstituting a liberal grouping, he believed it was necessary to integrate into current politics.
+While Sánchez associated with Buenaventura Báez, Mella maintained a constant relationship with Santana.
 When Baez became president in September 1849, Mella was appointed Secretary of State for Commerce and the Treasury.
-He even briefly served as Minister of Finance of the Dominican Republic from 1849 to 1850.
+He also briefly served as Minister of Finance of the Dominican Republic from 1849 to 1850.
 After serving his term, Mella once again retired to his home in Puerto Plata.
 For unknown reasons, Mella did not reconcile with Báez, instead choosing to align himself with Santana.
-Thus, upon Santana's return to power, Mella denounced Báez and even advocated to banished him.
+Thus, upon Santana's return to power, Mella denounced Báez and advocated for his banishment.